Negan: Season 7

 Negan visits a captive Sasha (who came to the Sanctuary to kill him) and discovers one of his Saviors, David (Martinez), attempting to rape her.
 Negan states that rape is against their rules and that he will not tolerate such behavior.
 David apologizes, but Negan rams a knife through his throat, stating he does not "accept his apology".
-He then apologizes to Sasha and gets her a new T-shirt to replace the one David ripped before complimenting her on her brazen attack.
-After confirming Rick did not sanction it, Negan states that she would make a welcome addition to the Saviors, despite his actions against her.
-He then leaves her with a knife and a choice: kill herself or kill David once he reanimates to show him she is willing to work with him.
+He then apologizes to Sasha and replaces the T-shirt that David ripped before complimenting her on her brazen attack.
+After confirming Rick did not sanction it, Negan states that she would make a welcome addition to the Saviors.
+He then leaves her with a knife and a choice: kill herself or kill David once he reanimates to show that she is willing to work with him.
 He later returns to find, to his delight, that she has killed David.
 He takes the knife back and informs her that she is on the right path before stating he knows Rick is conspiring against him as he has a spy in his midst.

-Negan leads a convoy of Saviors to Alexandria with Simon, Dwight, Eugene and Sasha in tow with plans to bring Rick back under his control.
-He reveals the Scavengers (a group of survivors Rick paid to help them) are actually working for him as they hold Rick at gunpoint.
+Negan leads a convoy of Saviors to Alexandria with Simon, Dwight, Eugene and Sasha in tow with plans to force Rick's submission.
+He reveals that the Scavengers (a group of survivors Rick paid to help them) are actually working for him as they hold Rick at gunpoint.
 Negan brings a coffin forward and reveals Sasha is inside, stating they can have her back alive and he will let most of them live if they meet his demands, which include all their weapons, Daryl returned to him and for Rick to pick someone to be killed by Lucille.
-He opens the coffin to find Sasha has died and reanimated as a walker.
+He opens the coffin to find Sasha has died and reanimated as a zombie.
 After fending her off, the situation devolves into a gunfight.
 Negan manages to capture Rick and Carl, and prepares to kill Carl.
-Unfortunately for Negan, the Saviors are ambushed by King Ezekiel (Khary Payton) and forces from the Kingdom, as well as by Maggie leading a group from Hilltop.
+However, the Saviors are ambushed by forces from the Kingdom and Hilltop, led by King Ezekiel (Khary Payton) and Maggie.
 Caught off guard by Rick's reinforcements and rapidly losing men, Negan orders a retreat.
 Once back at the Sanctuary, he questions Eugene as to how Sasha died in the coffin (suspecting foul play on his part) before declaring to the assembled Saviors that they are going to war.